torvalds/linux/Documentation/dev-tools/autofdo.rst

 ..
 SPDX-License-Identifier: GPL-2.0

 ===================================
-Using AutoFDO with the Linux kernel
+Using AutoFDO with the GNU/Linux kernel
 ===================================

 This enables AutoFDO build support for the kernel when using